NateEag/how-i-code/drafts/specifications.rst

 "Publish" button that generates the static site and pushes it to a webserver, and that system would be exactly what I want for letting normal people contribute to the specs.
 It just needs to allow access only to the specs somehow.
-If only Git had a per-repo access control mechanism built-in.
+If only Git had a per-file access control mechanism built-in.

+See /drafts/documentation.rst for some related insights and notes on a possible specref format.